-- Participate consistently with the CAN Leadership Team Commitment Agreement.
-Participate authentically, and engage in efforts to continuously improve Leadership Team operations and engagement. - Recruit new subscribers to CAN's communications, recruit and submit new subscribers to the CAN newsletter, social media, youtube channel/fireside chats, etc. - Promote, participate in, and send team members to CAN convenings. - Engage new partners in the work of CAN.
-Make connections between the CAN staff team and other potential partners supportive of our strategic direction and initiatives. - In your local collaboratives, regional meetings, etc. volunteer to offer a "CAN update" as an ongoing agenda item (CAN staff would be happy to provide you with an update and materials to share). - Inform philanthropy and funding partners about CAN's work and engage in active fund development processes as informed by the Finance Committee.
+- Participating consistently with the CAN Leadership Team Commitment Agreement.
+Participate authentically, and engage in efforts to continuously improve Leadership Team operations and engagement. - Recruiting new subscribers to CAN's communications, recruit and submit new subscribers to the CAN newsletter, social media, youtube channel/fireside chats, etc. - Promoting, participate in, and send team members to CAN convenings. - Engaging new partners in the work of CAN.
+Make connections between the CAN staff team and other potential partners supportive of our strategic direction and initiatives. - Volunteering to offer a "CAN update" in your local collaboratives, regional meetings, etc. (CAN staff would be happy to provide you with an update and materials to share). - Informing philanthropy and funding partners about CAN's work and engage in active fund development processes.